 The main characteristic of any design is to be convenient.
 Period.
 And sparing your users from entering the password every time they open the app is a sure way to make your product more user-friendly.
 Face or Touch ID takes just a few seconds and doesn’t stress the users out when they can’t remember their password.

 Such sign-in methods are becoming common practice for all kinds of applications.
-They do not only simplify users’ lives but also bring an extra layer of security.
-It’s likely that over 2022, most people will forget about entering the password thanks to Face ID and Touch ID.
+They not only simplify users’ lives but also bring an extra layer of security.
+It’s likely that soon enough, most people will forget about entering the password on their mobile devices, thanks to Face ID and Touch ID.
+That’s why these technologies are for sure the 2022 mobile app design trends.

 VR and AR

-Virtual and augmented realities have been around for a while but we can expect these technologies to get even bigger in 2022.
+Virtual and augmented realities have been around for a while, but we can expect these technologies to get even bigger and truly become UX design trends in 2022.
 You ask why?
 We have already discussed this topic in our tech trends article: Apple gave us some hints about their very own VR/AR headset.
 And we all know how it goes: if Apple creates something, it instantly becomes a trend.

-Augmented reality is more popular in mobile apps because it doesn’t require any extra hardware but gives an amazing effect.
+Augmented reality is among the UI / UX design trends for 2022 because it doesn’t require any extra hardware but gives an amazing effect.
 For example, users can see a virtual catwalk when choosing clothes or see how the furniture fits into their room.
 Not to mention the potential of AR for gaming.

 For example, at Perpetio, we recently created an AR apartment booking app — users can easily find detailed information about accommodation and book it right away by pointing the camera at the building.

-Finally, it’s impossible to discuss 2022 UI/UX design trends without mentioning artificial intelligence.
+Finally, it’s impossible to discuss 2022 UX design trends without mentioning artificial intelligence.
 This technology is applicable in a wide variety of situations — from customer support chatbots to AI-based product suggestions.

 It’s been a year since we released a similar article about 2021 mobile UI design trends.
-When rereading it, you can notice that most trends we discussed back then, like dark mode or using real-life photos, are now common practices.
+When rereading it, you can notice that most UI / UX app design trends we discussed back then, like dark mode or using real-life photos, are now common practices.
 And that’s what we should remember about trends: while some of them might come and go, many trends become best practices, so adopting those early on makes you a true innovator or, at least, attracts the users’ attention.